Demi Lovato Left Rehab Feeling Strong. Then, The Body-Shaming Started

 "In my career, it benefits me to be a perfectionist," she told Paper.
 "In my personal life, it definitely doesn't.
 Having been in recovery from eating disorders, body image and perfectionism are not friends in my eyes, and so it's been difficult to balance.
 But for the most part it's just something that you have to walk through with as much grace as possible."

-Lovato is exploring these topics in even more depth in her new YouTube documentary series Demi Lovato: Dancing with the Devil the Devil, which premieres today.
+Lovato is exploring these topics in even more depth in her new YouTube documentary series Demi Lovato: Dancing with the Devil, which premieres today.